Chapter 2 Spatial Point Pattern Analysis

 library(sf)

-clinics_sf = st_read("C:/Users/01438475/OneDrive - University of Cape Town/ASDA/DataSets/Clinics/SL_CLNC.shp")
+clinics_sf = st_read("C:/Users/01438475/OneDrive - University of Cape Town/ASDA/DataSets/Clinics/SL_CLNC.shp")## Reading layer `SL_CLNC' from data source

 ## `C:\Users\01438475\OneDrive - University of Cape Town\ASDA\DataSets\Clinics\SL_CLNC.shp'